andreamari/polyquantum_test/docs/README.md

 ---

-## How to Add a New Markdown Document
+## How to add a new markdown document

 1. Navigate to the subfolder corresponding to the Polyquantum project you’d like to contribute to.
 2. Click the _Add file_ button at the top right.